vriesmarcel/Writing-Maintainable-UI-Test-Automation-with-Appium/CarvedRock/CarvedRock.UITests/readme.md

-# Companion Reporository for course "Writing Maintainable UI Test Automation with Appium"
+# Companion Repository for course "Writing Maintainable UI Test Automation with Appium"
 This repo contains the code samples I used in my Pluralsight course "Writing Maintainable UI Test Automation with Appium" The master branch contains the starting point of the course.